BattletechModders/ModTek/doc/LOGGING.md

 ### Nullable loggers

 > **Note**
-> Nullable loggers is an advanced feature only necesary if one takes the time to use it

-Another way of enhancing performance is using nullable loggers.
-This is only for advanced users requiring lots of performance while still wanting readable code.

-In C# one can use Null-conditional operators to check for null and skip code from executing.
-This is very useful in logging, as to avoid logging in debug and trace levels, one usually checked the log levels of a logger before actually doing expensive calculations.

-Old style:
+> Nullable loggers are a convenience feature and mainly for advanced users who are faced with log spam and unreadable code.

+The best way of improving logging performance is not to log at all, or at least when requested.
+The simplest way is to use the `Is*Enabled` flags to avoid expensive operations when logging is disabled for a log level.

 ```csharp
 // init
 var logger = Logger.GetLogger("YourMod");